PRISM — Personality Profile · BD SELECT

 012345678910

 Paulo operates from a strongly competitive stance.
 Efficient and pragmatic, he treats success as the product of effort and defends his positions with conviction.
-This gives him exceptional drive in negotiation and standard-setting, but it comes at a relational cost: he can neglect listening, resist compromise, and underweight the views of others.
+This gives him strong drive in negotiation and in setting standards.
+It also has a cost with people.
+He can neglect listening, resist compromise, and give too little weight to other views.
 This is his primary development area.

 Mind